entando/entando-docs/vuepress/docs/next/tutorials/solution/customer-portal.md

     * `cp-admin` - admin access for the Customer Portal

 * **Create New Users**:
  1. From the sidebar, go to `Users`.
 Click `Add User` at right.
  2. Complete the form as needed but note the requirements for these fields:\
   `Username`: a unique name\
   `Email`: must use the same address used in Jira\
   `User Enabled` → On\
   `Save`

  3. Send an email to the user to activate their account and set a new password: \
    Go to the `Credentials` header \
    Under `Credential Reset`, in the `Reset Actions` → `Update Password`  \
    Click `Send Email`

-4. Go to Role Mapping.
+ 4. Go to Role Mapping:
     * Select the appropriate roles from `Available Roles` and click `Add Selected` to assign.
     * Choose `entandodemo-customerportal-server` from the `Client Roles` pull-down options to assign default roles.
     * A full administrative user will need the `realm-admin` role under `realm-management` `Client Roles` in order to manage users in the Portal.